Orange-OpenSource/a11y-guidelines/mobile_EN/inputs/md/dev-ios.md

     fontHeadline.font = fontHeadMetrics.scaledFont(for: fontHead!)
 </code></pre>
  - Listen to the font size settings change event **UIContentSizeCategoryDidChange** or directly use the property **adjustsFontForContentSizeCategory** to have an automatic update of your system font size if you're programming in iOS10 (this attribute applies to custom fonts only with the `UIFontMetrics` class).
-</br>Note that the **traitCollectionDidChange** method that belongs to the `UITraitEnvironment` informal protocol may also be used in this context because it will be called as soon as the iOS interface environment changes *(class/content size, portrait/landscape)*.
+</br>Note that the **[traitCollectionDidChange](./dev-ios-wwdc-17245.html#Demo)** method that belongs to the `UITraitEnvironment` informal protocol may also be used in this context because it will be called as soon as the iOS interface environment changes *(class/content size, portrait/landscape, color contrast)*.
 <pre><code class="objective-c">
     //Listens to the notification dealing with the font size changing from the mobile settings.
     [[NSNotificationCenter defaultCenter] addObserver:self